shore excursions

 Trying to understand how cruise cabin upgrades work can be a little confusing, especially for people new to cruising.
-We’ve selected some of the biggest misconceptions about getting stateroom upgrades to help clear up this confusion.
+We’ve selected some of the biggest myths about getting stateroom upgrades to help clear up this confusion.

-While on a cruise, your cabin is your home away from home, so it is important to choose wisely which type of room is best suited for your travel party.
+While on a cruise, your cabin is your home away from home, so it is important to choose wisely which type of room is best suited for your party.

 1. Cruise Cabin Upgrades Will Always Be Available